 - If you could spend a day with anyone on the planet, who would it be?

 - What it is like to be your friend? or to be married to you?

 - If you were suddenly the President of the U.S., what would you do first?

 - Looking back over your life, what would you describe as your proudest moment?

 - Ask a second question.
 The most interesting conversations come after the initial answer.
-It takes extraordinary discipline to refrain from answering your own question and, instead. answer a second question.
+It takes extraordinary discipline to refrain from answering your own question and, instead, ask a second question.
 Yet this is where the deepest conversations occur.
 I like to ask questions like these as follow-up questions:

 - How did it feel when that happened?

 - Why do you think that is important to you?